 Hare’s substantive research agenda focuses on ideology and voting behavior in the American electorate, campaign strategy, and political polarization.
 Methodologically, his work focuses on measurement theory and ideal point estimation, Bayesian methods, and the application of machine learning techniques to model political behavior.
 He also studies swing voters.
 Contact: 530-754-0942, firstname.lastname@example.org

-Instructor and doctoral candidate Isaac Hale focuses on electoral systems, legislative representation, political behavior and public opinion.
+Lecturer of political science Isaac Hale focuses on electoral systems, legislative representation, political behavior and public opinion.
 His dissertation project focuses on how electoral systems shape electoral outcomes and candidate behavior.
 He is also involved in projects analyzing how racial attitudes affect voter behavior and legislative representation, particularly in recent U.S. elections.
+In a recent study, “Racial attitudes & political cross-pressures in nationalized elections: The case of the Republican coalition in the Trump era," co-authored with Carlos Algara, University of Texas-El Paso, he found that there continue to be large numbers of racially conservative Democrats who can be persuaded to vote for Republicans candidates.
 Contact: email@example.com

 Lisa G. Materson, associate professor of history, is a specialist in U.S. women’s political history.
 She has researched the history of African American women’s mobilization as voters, suffragists, canvassers and candidates.
 African American women were at the forefront of the struggle for voting rights during the 19th and 20th centuries, and it is this longstanding leadership that helped to pave a political path for the election of President Barack Obama, she wrote in a blog article.
 She also did a UC Davis Live broadcast on the role of history in current elections.
+She has written and spoken about the role of Puerto Rico in the current and past elections.
 She is author of the 2009 book For the Freedom of Her Race: Black Women and Electoral Politics in Illinois, 1877-1932.
 She is co-editor of The Oxford Handbook of American Women’s and Gender History.
 Contact: firstname.lastname@example.org

 How female candidates are portrayed, evaluated